Heightening the Risk of Inflammatory Bowel Disease

 So, by using antibiotics to fight an infection, you are actually making your body more susceptible to disease and viruses.

-Wiping out good bacteria as well as pathogens results in the body being even less healthy than it was before.
+Wiping out good bacteria and pathogens results in the body being even less healthy than before.

-This also highlights how medication can cause chronic inflammation and reduced immunity through gut dysbiosis and how medication can not be effective after a while.
+This also highlights how medication can cause chronic inflammation and reduced immunity through gut dysbiosis and how medicine can not be effective after a while.

-Gut microbiota is imperative to human health and can be disrupted by many lifestyle factors, as well as antibiotics and medication.
+Gut microbiota is imperative to human health and can be disrupted by many lifestyle factors, antibiotics, and medication.

 It is constantly changing.